transient-haskell/axiom/README.md

 Plans:
 ======

-ghchs-hplay is in the process of becoming a Server-side as well as Client-side library for creating Web application.
+Axiom is in the process of becoming a Server-side as well as Client-side library for creating Web application.
 The last release support page templates for the creation of server-side content.

 In the future it will manage routes in the server side besides client side, and will generate dinamic HTML content in the server as well as in the client.